nikomatsakis/babysteps/content/blog/2025-03-24-box-box-box.markdown

 ### If traits don't have to be dyn compatible, can we make dyn compatibility opt in?

-The way that Rust today detects automatically whether traits should be dyn compatible versus having it be declared is, I think, nogr eat.
+The way that Rust today detects automatically whether traits should be dyn compatible versus having it be declared is, I think, not great.
 It creates confusion for users and also permits quiet semver violations, where a new defaulted method makes a trait no longer be dyn compatible.
 It's also a source for a lot of soundness bugs over time.

 I want to move us towards a place where traits are *not* dyn compatible by default, meaning that `dyn Trait` does not implement `Trait`.
 We would always allow `dyn Trait` types and we would allow individual items to be invoked so long as the item itself is dyn compatible.